NRJman/angular-recipes-app/README.md

 ## Running

-Follow [this link](https://nrjman.github.io/angular-recipes-app/) to run the app.
+Clone this repo, move to the project directory, run "npm install" and "ng serve -o" after that.

 ## License